This is a name for one of the CIP Pools in the FIM building. The room owes its name to its glass front.

 Designation of a circumstance that everyone regards as understandable and simple.
 Used to avoid giving evidence ("The rest then is trivial ...").

-Serve for the handing in of exercise sheets and are located directly next to room IM 030 in the FIM if no deviating information is provided.
+Letterboxes that serve for the handing in of exercise sheets and are located directly next to room IM 030 in the FIM if no deviating information is provided.
+Since the Corona Pandemic, many exercise sheets are to be handed in online.

 The Centre for Information Technology and Media Services is located in the FIM building.
 It is located on the first floor above the three lecture halls and the ZIM computer pools.